ray-project/ray/doc/source/train/user_guide.rst

     #  {'accuracy': 0.10000000149011612, '_timestamp': 1630716913, '_time_this_iter_s': 0.0030548572540283203, '_training_iteration': 1}]
     trainer.shutdown()

-.. _sgd-checkpointing:
+.. _train-checkpointing:

 Checkpointing
 -------------

-RaySGD provides a way to save state during the training process.
+Ray Train provides a way to save state during the training process.
 This is useful for:

-1. :ref:`Integration with Ray Tune <sgd-tune>` to use certain Ray Tune schedulers.
+1. :ref:`Integration with Ray Tune <train-tune>` to use certain Ray Tune schedulers.
 2. Running a long-running training job on a cluster of pre-emptible machines/pods.
 3. Persisting trained model state to later use for serving/inference.